phrp720/Security-Operations-Center/S.O.C/Installation/server/Phase_1/Installation.md

 <hr>

+> [!TIP]
+>
-###### Inside this folder there is a .env file with some changable enviroment variables(such as the ELK admin Password , ELK version etc).
+> Inside this folder there is a .env file with some changable enviroment variables(such as the ELK admin Password , ELK version etc).